lazybytez/.github/docs/CONTRIBUTING.md

 1. Always use the matching template when you create new issues.
 2. Keep the issue up to date with your current progress.
-4. Do not create duplicates.
+3. Do not create duplicates.

-If you don't follow this guidelines, your issue will be closed and labeled as invalid or duplicate.
+If you don't follow these guidelines, your issue will be closed and labeled as invalid or duplicate.

 ### Pull requests, branching and commits